MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 Functions
 ^^^^^^^
+.. no spaces between the headings and the text results in error in the documentation.

 The following functions are defined within the ROS node classes to facilitate the autonomous navigation process:
 - **plan_path(start, goal, map)**: Computes the path from start to goal.